WAVE++: Capturing Within-Task Variance for Continual Relation Extraction with Adaptive Prompting: Introduction

-Recent advances in continual learning take inspiration from prompt-based techniques in natural language processing, leading to a new class of methods that leverage learnable parameters, known as \emph{prompts}, to guide pre-trained models on downstream tasks without requiring access to past data \citep{wang2022learning, wang2022dualprompt, wang2024hierarchical, tran2024leveraging}.
-In contrast to traditional memory-replay methods, these approaches \emph{do not rely on storing samples from previous tasks}; instead, they insert small sets of auxiliary parameters to steer the training process.
-These prompts are adaptable to specific tasks, enabling continual relation extraction without the necessity of data replay.
+Recent advances in continual learning take inspiration from prompt-based techniques in natural language processing, leading to a new class of methods.
+These methods leverage learnable parameters, known as \emph{prompts}, to guide pre-trained models on downstream tasks without requiring access to past data \citep{wang2022learning, wang2022dualprompt, wang2024hierarchical}.
+Unlike traditional memory-replay methods, these approaches \emph{do not rely on storing samples from previous tasks}; instead, they insert small sets of auxiliary parameters to steer the training process.
+These prompts are adaptable to specific tasks, enabling continual relation extraction without the need for data replay.

 Despite these advantages, current prompt-based frameworks still exhibit several limitations.
-First, they do not fully alleviate catastrophic forgetting because many approaches \emph{rely on shared prompts}, such as the Prompt Pool \citep{wang2022learning}, the General Prompt (G-Prompt) \citep{wang2022dualprompt}, or a shared MLP classifier, thereby constraining their adaptability to varying task distributions.
-Second, the task-prediction mechanisms employed by these methods \citep{wang2022dualprompt, wang2024hierarchical} are \emph{prone to misclassification errors}.
-Any mismatch between the prompts used during training and those employed at inference can degrade performance.
-Finally, prompt-based methods often \emph{fail to address both cross-task and within-task variability}.
-For example, \citet{wang2022learning} introduce a common prompt pool, which can lead to multiple tasks sharing identical prompts and diminish cross-task diversity.
-This limitation is especially prominent in continual relation extraction, where instances from different relation classes may present almost identical contexts, illustrated by examples such as: \begin{itemize} \item \texttt{"[X] is a student at [Z college]"}. \item \texttt{"[X] supervises a student at [Z college]"}. \end{itemize}
+First, they do not fully alleviate catastrophic forgetting because many approaches \emph{rely on shared components}, such as the Prompt Pool \citep{wang2022learning}, the General Prompt (G-Prompt) \citep{wang2022dualprompt}, or a shared MLP classifier, thereby constraining their adaptability to varying task distributions.
+Second, the task-prediction mechanisms employed by these methods \citep{wang2022dualprompt, wang2024hierarchical} are \emph{prone to misclassification errors}, as any mismatch between the prompts used during training and those employed at inference can degrade performance. {Finally, prompt-based methods often \emph{fail to address both cross-task and within-task variability}.
+For example, \citet{wang2022learning} introduce a single, shared prompt pool, which can result in inputs from different relations using the same or very similar prompts.
+This limitation is especially prominent in continual relation extraction, where instances from different relation classes may present almost identical contexts, as illustrated by the following examples: \begin{itemize} \item \texttt{"[X] is a student at [Z college]"}. \item \texttt{"[X] supervises a student at [Z college]"}. \end{itemize} When such instances share the same prompts, their final hidden representations may collapse—becoming too similar for the relation classifier head to distinguish between them effectively.}